Munduk in Bali – 11 Incredible Things To Do (2025)

 If you love beautiful views and visiting less touristy destinations as much as we do then you will love Munduk in Bali.

-From hiking to viewpoints to chasing waterfalls, Munduk Village in Bali has so much to offer and whilst we only spent a day here, there is so much to do worthy of a longer trip.
+From hiking to viewpoints and exploring temples to chasing waterfalls, Munduk Village in Bali has so much to offer and whilst we only spent a day here, there is so much to do worthy of a longer trip.

 This is your travel guide to the best things to do in Munduk Bali to make the most of your adventure into the mountains!